UniversalDependencies/docs/_gub/feat/Clusivity.md

 ### <a name="Ex">`Ex`</a>: Exclusive

-The dative case is expressed with the pronoun and first person morpheme "ure"
+The exclusive feature is expressed with the pronoun and first person morpheme "ure"

 #### Examples